UnlockedLabs/UnlockEd-Open/README.md

 *	MySQL 8.0+

 ## Xampp Installation:
-One option, is to install Xampp, which includes all of the above requirements.
-This would typically by done on a clean system, because otherwise you are likely to already have something like mysql or mariadb installed and they can conflict
+One option is to install Xampp, which includes all of the above requirements.
+This would ideally by done on a clean system, because otherwise if mysql or mariadb are installed and they can cause conflicts.
+#### To install with xampp:

     wget https://sourceforge.net/projects/xampp/files/XAMPP%20Linux/8.2.4/xampp-linux-x64-8.2.4-0-installer.run -o xampp.run

-    sudo chmod +x xampp.run
+    sudo chmod +x xampp.run && ./xampp.run

 This will bring you through the GUI installation process.
 You will typically install in /opt/lampp and then you should clone the UnlockEd git repository to /opt/lampp/htdocs (which will require sudo privilages to write to that directory)